ElectricRCAircraftGuy/eRCaGuy_hello_world/cpp/std_mutex_vs_std_lock_guard_vs_std_unique_lock_vs_std_scoped_lock_README.md

 # C++ mutexes and locks: `std::mutex`, `std::lock_guard`, `std::unique_lock` and `std::condition_variable`,  and `std::scoped_lock` and `std::lock()`

 About references: _both_ cppreference.com and cplusplus.com are _community wikis._ **You** can edit them, just like Wikipedia!
 Cppreference.com is generally _more pedantic_ and up-to-date (has documentation through C++20, for instance) and difficult to understand, and cplusplus.com is generally **significantly** easier to understand, and more useful in that sense, but is missing most documentation after C++11.

+**Smart locks:**

+`std::lock_guard`, `std::unique_lock`, and `std::scoped_lock` are all "smart locks".
+Just like "smart pointers" automatically manage the underlying dynamically-allocated memory and _free it_ when the smart pointer goes out of scope and is destroyed (see [here](https://learn.microsoft.com/en-us/cpp/cpp/smart-pointers-modern-cpp?view=msvc-170) and [here](https://en.cppreference.com/w/cpp/memory/shared_ptr) and [here](https://www.geeksforgeeks.org/smart-pointers-cpp/)), "smart locks" automatically manage the underlying lock and _unlock it_ when the smart lock goes out of scope and is destroyed.

+This way, if a C++ exception is thrown or an error happens and function returns early, the smart lock _automatically_ unlocks the underlying lock, thereby preventing an otherwise-preventable deadlock condition.
+This, I think, is their primary advantage.
+You should think about the "niceties" of smart locks similarly to how you might consider the "niceties" of smart pointers.
+Use them when it aids you and makes your life easier, and especially when a function might throw an exception or return early, and the lock should be unlocked before the function returns.

+Smart locks:
+1. By default, automatically _lock_ the underlying mutex at construction.
+1. Automatically _unlock_ the underlying mutex as they exit scope and are destroyed.

 <a id="general-references"></a>